-Eman Mehrez is a product manager at Unito.
+Eman Mehrez is a former product manager at Unito.
 Here, she walks us through how she used Unito to bring some order to her assigned tasks.

 When you’re a product manager, tasks come at you from every direction.
 Following up on deliverables?
 That’s a task.
 Giving feedback?
 That’s another task.
 Action items following a meeting?
 Well that’s several tasks.
 Work management tools are essential for keeping track of everything you need to get done.

 Asana has a feature called “My Tasks,” which collects every single task assigned to you.
 But when you’re a stakeholder in multiple projects, this screen can get pretty crowded:

 Your tasks are already divided up into the Recently assigned, Today, Upcoming, and Later sections, but getting your own organization going can be daunting.
 The Recently assigned section can get crowded quickly, and it’s hard to keep track of what’s due when.
 This functionality wasn’t enough for me.
 Tasks were falling through the cracks.